MiraiPitch/Aya/README.md

 Features:
 - [ ] Alternative Electron UI
+- [ ] Separate GUIs/dashboards for different use cases
 - [ ] Full call recording, transcription and summary
 - [ ] Accessible memory based on conversations and documents
 - [ ] Hightlight part of the screen as a reponse
+- [ ] Access to files in a controlled environment
-- [ ] Add automatic creation of code to use APIs or tools
+- [ ] Automatic creation of code to use APIs or tools

 Integrations:
 - [ ] Integration into web browser meetings